7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 Size of group:

-We often get asked why tour prices can vary so significantly and the answer is usually dependent on the size of the group.
-The less expensive tours usually have a lot more people on them.
+The less expensive tours typically have more people.
 That doesn’t mean they’re bad!
-But they do tend to move a little slower and be a little less flexible.
+But they tend to move a little more slowly and be a bit less flexible.

 Pickup locations: